-She Worked One of the Real Cases Behind “True Detective.”
-She Says We Still Haven’t Learned Its Lessons.
+She worked one of the real cases behind "True Detective."
+She says we still haven't learned its lessons.

 When Mara Leveritt looks back on her time covering the West Memphis Three case, she is reminded of her favorite quote from Joseph Conrad: “The belief in a supernatural source of evil is not necessary; men alone are quite capable of every wickedness.”

-In the mid-’90s, sensational headlines about the West Memphis Three, the group of teenagers accused of killing three young boys in a satanic ritual, were seemingly everywhere.
+In the mid-1990s, sensational headlines about the West Memphis Three, the group of teenagers accused of killing three young boys in a satanic ritual, were seemingly everywhere.
 Leveritt, then a reporter for the Arkansas Times, took a more measured approach.
 While prosecutors and journalists chased paranormal explanations of evil, she examined the very human systems of corruption in front of her.
 Leveritt became an authority on the case—she wrote two books, continuing her work into 2011, when DNA evidence surfaced that led to the release of the three men who were accused of the murders.

 Now, the West Memphis Three case is back in the cultural lexicon.
-Season three of HBO’s crime drama True Detective draws in part from her reporting—the show is set in the fictional “West Fingers”; the plot involves Dungeons and Dragons, bikes, and the disappearance of children; the mysterious death of a mother complicates a previous prosecution.
+Season three of HBO’s crime drama True Detective draws in part from her reporting—the show is set in the fictional “West Fingers”; the plot involves Dungeons and Dragons, bikes, and the disappearance of children; and the mysterious death of a mother complicates a previous prosecution.
 Leveritt has been cited as a potential inspiration for Cameron Ejogo’s character, Amelia Reardon, who writes a “true crime” book about the show’s case.

 The similarities end there.
 Whereas Reardon seems to harbor an obsession, if not an outright connection, with the crime, Leveritt’s careful reporting is less about the sordid details and more about the shortcomings of public officials.
 She says she has no plans to watch the show.
-“I figure I’ve had enough true-‘true crime'” she notes.
+“I figure I’ve had enough true ‘true crime,'” she notes.
 “I don’t want to go there for entertainment.”

 I called her to discuss her work in the real West Memphis Three case and how it reflects broader injustice within the criminal justice system.

 Mother Jones: Reproductions of your reporting on the West Memphis Three tend to be preoccupied with satanism or mysticism.
 But how did you think about the story?
-Do you consider it “true crime?”
+Do you consider it “true crime”?

 Mara Leveritt: I think of it as “true corruption” writing—the corruption of the criminal justice system.

-You know, it’s easier to talk about “the bad guys”; “those nasty killers”; “those nasty people.”
+You know, it’s easier to talk about “the bad guys,” “those nasty killers,” “those nasty people.”
 Somebody does a horrible thing; we get ’em.
 But if it’s darker than that, if it’s somebody on our own side who’s done it, that’s far scarier to me, far more problematic, far more important that we look at it and know it.

-Certainly, these murders were horrible.
-And we have plenty of horrible crimes now too.
+Certainly these murders were horrible.
+And we have plenty of horrible crimes now, too.
 Then, we have to hope we have good police work; we have to hope we have good prosecutors and judges.
 We rely on that.
 But if that does not happen, then we’ve got crime on top of crime.
 And that’s what happened in the West Memphis case.

 MJ: Did you realize that at first?
 What attracted you to dig deeper?